MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 We need a folder to work in.
 Let's create one.

-Find a file sytem location that works for you.
+Find a file system location that works for you.
 I am going to do this in my Windows home directory on my Windows Subsystem for Linux environment.
 This is equivalent to my Windows home directory.
 If you are on Windows, you can use that too.
 Use a location that works for you.

 ### Ubuntu